 Promoting Balance and Lifestyle Changes to Stay Healthy

 Exercise is essential for both physical and mental health—now more than ever!
 I am grateful that I don’t work in a gym.
 I have a private studio in my home with a separate entrance.
 This allows me to have full control over my space.
-I clean and disinfect my room after each client, do not see people back-to-back, and always wear a mask during training sessions.
+I clean and disinfect my room after each client, and will be more than happy to wear a mask during training sessions.